ian-gla/code-club/session1/hard/GADERYPOLUKI-cypher-vol3.md

  e => d
   etc.
 ```
-The letters, which are not on the list of substitutes, stays in the encrypted text without changes.
+The letters which are not on the list of substitutes stay in the encrypted text without changes.

 Other keys often used by Scouts:
 ```